MicrosoftDocs/azure-reference-other/studio-module-reference/import-from-data-feed-providers.md

 ---
 # Import from Data Feed Providers

-This article describes how to use the [Import Data](import-data.md) module in Azure Machine Learning Studio, to import data provided in the OData format into a machine learning experiment.
+This article describes how to use the [Import Data](import-data.md) module in Azure Machine Learning Studio (classic), to import data provided in the OData format into a machine learning experiment.

 [!INCLUDE [studio-ui-applies-label](../includes/studio-ui-applies-label.md)]